Virtua Cop 2

-Virtua Cop 2 is a light gun shooter arcade game, released in 1995 and developed internally at Sega by their AM2 studio.
-It was ported to the Sega Saturn in 1996, PC in 1997, and Sega Dreamcast in 2000.
+Virtua Cop 2 is a 1995 light gun shooter video game developed by Sega AM2 and published by Sega for arcades.
+It was ported to the Sega Saturn in 1996, Windows in 1997, and Dreamcast in 2000.
 It was bundled with Virtua Cop in Virtua Cop: Elite Edition for PlayStation 2 in 2002.
 This game was known as Virtua Squad 2 for the North American PC release.
 The game was succeeded by Virtua Cop 3.

 Gameplay

 The game features three levels through which the player's movement is automated on a predetermined path.
 However, unlike the first Virtua Cop, at certain points the player picks their route from two possible choices.
 It is the player's job to shoot the criminals that appear before time runs out and they shoot back, while taking care not to shoot any innocent bystanders.
 Along the way there are various objects in the background that can be broken if shot, some of which will reveal power ups afterwards.
 As with the first Virtua Cop, players earn extra points for "justice shots", meaning shooting an enemy's gun hand to disarm them without killing them.
 By consistently defeating enemies without taking hits or shooting hostages, the player increases the multiplier which is applied every time they earn points.
 At the end of each level there is a boss battle, as well as one extra final boss battle after all three levels have been finished.

 A combat training simulator, the "Proving Ground", simulates a variety of life-threatening situations.
 Each Proving Ground stage is designed to simulate a hostile urban environment thronging with enemies.
 The goal of each stage is to blast through the crowd of thugs while hunting down and taking out the rival player.